ranirp1/AI-article-summarizer/README.md

    </div>

  ## <a name="features">🔋 Features</a>
- ➡️ **Modern User Interface**: A modern and user-friendly interface, offering an intuitive experience for users. <br> <br>
+ ✅ **Modern User Interface** - A modern and user-friendly interface, offering an intuitive experience for users. <br> <br>
- ➡️ **Summary Generation**: Users can input the URL of a lengthy article and the web app utilizes AI to provide a concise summary of the article content. <br> <br>
+ ✅ **Summary Generation** - Users can input the URL of a lengthy article and the web app utilizes AI to provide a concise summary of the article content. <br> <br>
- ➡️ **History Saving with Local Storage**: The app includes a history feature, allowing users to save summaries locally, providing a convenient way to revisit and manage their reading history.  <br> <br>
+ ✅ **History Saving with Local Storage** - The app includes a history feature, allowing users to save summaries locally, providing a convenient way to revisit and manage their reading history.      <br> <br>
- ➡️ **Copy to Clipboard Functionality**: Enables users to easily share or store the summarized content by copying it to their clipboard.  <br> <br>
+ ✅ **Copy to Clipboard Functionality** - Enables users to easily share or store the summarized content by copying it to their clipboard. <br> <br>
- ➡️ **Advanced RTK Query API Requests**: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
+ ✅ **Advanced RTK Query API Requests** - Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
 These requests fire conditionally based on specific criteria, optimizing data fetching and management. <br> <br>

  ## <a name="quick-start">🤸 Quick Start</a>

- Follow these steps to set up the project locally on your machine.

- **Prerequisites**
+ **☑️ Prerequisites**

- Make sure you have the following installed on your machine:
+Ensure that the following development tools are installed on your machine:
  - [Git](https://git-scm.com/)
  - [Node.js](https://nodejs.org/en)
  - [npm](https://www.npmjs.com/) (Node Package Manager)

- **Cloning the Repository**
+ **☑️ Cloning the Repository**

  ```bash
  git clone https://github.com/ranirp1/AI_Article_Summarizer.git
  cd AI_Article_Summarizer
  ```

- **Installation**
+ **☑️ Installation**

  Install the project dependencies using npm: